ucsb-cs32/f23/arcade/02 - Hello OpenGL.md

 an  `update()` function that  updates the states of all the objects in the game, then calls a `render()` function that draws all of the objects to the screen.

+The code below is just an example.
+If you use the timers and callbacks provided by GLUT, your code may look quite different (you may not have a loop in `main()` at all, and instead let `glutMainLoop()` handle the looping).

 ```cpp
 int main() {
   // initialization